 Travelling in Kenya

-It is mandatory that you wear your masks when out in public
+- It is mandatory that you wear your masks when out in public TEMPERATURE

 Your temperature will be taken when entering most establishments.
 You may ask for them to take it on your wrist if you prefer.

-There is a curfew in place in Kenya from 9:00 pm to 4:00 am
+There is a curfew in place in Kenya from 10:00 pm to 4:00 am and within the 5 Counties under lockdown from 7:00pm to 4:00am (the 5 Counties are Nairobi, Kajiado, Machakos, Narkuru and Kiambu)

-Yes, COVID tests are readily available in Nairobi.
-We also offer a concierge service for COVID testing at camp, please contact us directly for more details (*terms and conditions apply).
+Yes, Covid-19 tests are readily available in Nairobi.
+We also offer a concierge service for Covid-19 testing at camp.

 How long does it take to get the results?